MSc Project Links

 - MCSS: MSc Computing Science (Specialisms)

 Information on the pass requirements for each course can be reached via the following links:

 Each taught course has an assessed coursework component which counts for between 10% - 33% of your final mark for that course.
-(The norm is 20%; exceptions are listed in the Coursework contribution document) Please note that coursework deadlines are strict and late submissions will not be given credit, according to the Department's Late Submission Policy.
+(The norm is 20%; exceptions are listed in the Coursework contribution document) Please note that coursework deadlines are strict and late submissions without mitigating circumstances will be subject to mark capping, according to the Department's Late Submission Policy.
 If there are mitigating circumstances, these should be reported to the relevant degree coordinator.
 More information can be found under the Exams & Mitigating Circumstances tab.
 Course lecturers are not able to approve late submissions, grant deadline extensions etc.

 The college and the department take the issue of plagiarism very seriously.
 Please do not engage in this practice.
 The college has policies on plagiarism and exam offences.
 A departmental FAQ on plagiarism can be obtained here.

 Studying should be fun, but it can also be stressful and you will undoubtedly have to deal with non-academic challenges during your time at Imperial.
 The College offers a range of services to support the welfare and well-being of its students ranging from healthcare to financial advice and support.
 Your personal tutor can be a first point-of-call for any difficulties that arise during the course of your studies.

 - Timetables for each degree course are located here.